 The Global Precipitation Measurement (GPM) data from the National Aeronautics and Space Administration (NASA) Goddard Space Flight Center sources was used to produce the spatial distribution of the monthly precipitation for South Asia.
-June month turns out to be low rainfall across South Asia except the eastern region.
+June month clearly shows moderate rainfall across south Asia except the eastern region, however there is a overall recovery of rainfall in July for entire South Asia.